isso-comments/isso/docs/docs/configuration/server.rst

     [moderation]
     enabled = false
+    approve-if-email-previously-approved = false
     purge-after = 30d

 enabled
     enable comment moderation queue.
 This option only affects new comments.
     Comments in moderation queue are not visible to other users until you activate them.

+approve-if-email-previously-approved
+    automatically approve comments by an author if that author has had a comment approved within the last 6 months.

 purge-after
     remove unprocessed comments in moderation queue after given time.